microsoft/MLOpsPython/docs/getting_started.md

 **Note:** Creating the ARM service connection scope requires 'Owner' or 'User Access Administrator' permissions on the subscription.
 You must also have sufficient permissions to register an application with your Azure AD tenant, or receive the ID and secret of a service principal from your Azure AD Administrator.
 That principal must have 'Contributor' permissions on the subscription.

-The **WORKSPACE_SVC_CONNECTION** parameter is used to reference a service connection for the Azure ML workspace.
-You will create this after provisioning the workspace (we recommend using the IaC pipeline as described below), and installing the Azure ML extension in your Azure DevOps project.

-Optionally, a **DATASET_NAME** parameter can be used to reference a training dataset that you have registered in your Azure ML workspace (more details below).

-Make sure to select the **Allow access to all pipelines** checkbox in the variable group configuration.

-## Provisioning resources using Azure Pipelines

-The easiest way to create all required Azure resources (Resource Group, ML Workspace, Container Registry, Storage Account, etc.) is to leverage the **Infrastructure as Code (IaC)** [pipeline in this repository](../environment_setup/iac-create-environment-pipeline.yml).
-This **IaC** pipeline takes care of setting up all required resources based on these [ARM templates](../environment_setup/arm-templates/cloud-environment.json).

 ### Create the IaC Pipeline